IoT Cloud Computing – Best Practices, Benefits and More

 While trying to understand an IoT solution, it is important to take note of one of its major components – Cloud Backend.

-It has the responsibility of accepting tons of information from the IoT gateway, store and process them into actionable resources and send them to the user interface (web app/mobile app/dashboard).
+It has the responsibility of accepting tons of information from the IoT gateway, storing and processing it into actionable resources and sending them to the user interface (web app/mobile app/dashboard).

-In some advanced IoT solutions, IoT cloud applications also supports capabilities such as machine learning and artificial intelligence.
+In some advanced IoT solutions, IoT cloud applications also support capabilities such as machine learning and artificial intelligence.

 Such innovations in IoT cloud application development ensure that IoT solutions are able to solve complex business problems in areas of industrial automation, connected car, connected healthcare and more.

 There is an inextricable link between IoT and Cloud.
 The data collected by the sensors is quite huge in the case of an industrial application of IoT and a gateway is not capable of processing and storing it.
 This data needs to be stored in a secure database and processed in an affordable and scalable way.
-This is where cloud and IoT cloud applications come into the picture.
+This is where IoT cloud computing comes into the picture.